sigp/lighthouse/book/src/validator-manager-create.md

     --output-path ./
 ```

-The `--suggested-fee-recipient` flag may be omitted to use whatever default
+> The `--suggested-fee-recipient` flag may be omitted to use whatever default
-value the VC uses.
+> value the VC uses.
 It does not necessarily need to be idential to
-`--eth1-withdrawal-address`.
+> `--eth1-withdrawal-address`.

-Import the validators to a running VC with:
+Then, import the validators to a running VC with:

 ```bash
 lighthouse \